brunobasto/liferay-forms-ui-tests/README.md

 [sudo] npm install liferay-forms-ui-tests -g
 ```

-After that, make sure to expose these environment variable pointing to the path of you liferay source and tomcat bundle:
+After that, make sure to expose these environment variable pointing to the path of your liferay source and tomcat bundle:

 ```
 export LIFERAY_BUNDLE_HOME=/path/to/bundles/tomcat-7.0.62